aimanameenmohammed/Paper-Ston-Scissor-Game-V1.0/README.md

         draw = 3
     };

-This makes the code easier to understand than working with unexplained numeric values.
+This makes the program easier to understand than working with unexplained numeric values.

-### Structures
+### 🔹 Structures

-Structures are used to group related information together.

-The project uses:
+The project uses structures to organize related game information.

-- `stRoundInfo`
-- `stGameRounds`

-These structures store information about individual rounds and the overall game result.

-### Functions

-The program is divided into multiple functions, each responsible for a specific task, including:
+`stRoundInfo` stores information about a single round, including:

-- Reading the number of rounds
+- Round number
-- Reading the player's choice
+- Player choice
-- Generating the computer's choice
+- Computer choice
-- Determining the round winner
-- Determining the final winner
-- Displaying round results
+- Winner
-- Displaying the final result
+- Winner name

-- Starting and restarting the game
+`stGameRounds` stores the overall game result, including:

-This helps keep the program organized and easier to maintain.

-### Random Number Generation

-The computer's choice is generated randomly using C++ random number generation.

-The program initializes the random seed and generates values within the required range.

-### Input Validation

-The program validates:

 - Number of rounds
-- Player game choice
+- Player wins

-Invalid values cause the program to ask the player for another valid input.
+- Computer wins
+- Draws
+- Final winner

-### Conditional Logic
+### 🔹 Functions

-`if`, `else if`, `else`, and `switch` statements are used to implement the game rules and determine winners.
+The game is divided into multiple functions, each responsible for a specific task.

+Examples include:

+- `ReadHowManyRound()`
+- `ReadPlayerChoice()`
+- `RandomNumber()`
+- `GetComputerChoice()`
+- `WhoWonTheRound()`
+- `WinnerName()`
+- `ChoiceName()`
+- `SetWinnerScreenColor()`
+- `PrintRoundResualt()`
+- `WhoWinTheGame()`
+- `FillGameResualt()`
+- `PlayGame()`
+- `ShowGameOverScreen()`
+- `ShowFinalGameResualt()`
+- `ResetScreenColor()`
+- `StartGame()`

+This separation helps keep the program organized and easier to follow.

+### 🔹 Input Validation

+The program validates important user inputs.

+The number of rounds must be between `1` and `10`.

+The player's game choice must be within the available choices.

+### 🔹 Random Number Generation

+The computer's choice is generated randomly using:

+    rand()

+The random generator is initialized when the program starts.

-### Loops
+### 🔹 Loops

 Loops are used for:

-- Validating user input
+- Validating user input.
-- Processing multiple rounds
+- Repeating rounds.
-- Allowing the player to replay the game
+- Allowing the player to play again.

+### 🔹 Conditional Logic

+`if`, `else if`, `else`, and `switch` statements are used to determine:

+- Round winners.
+- Final winner.
+- Draw conditions.
+- Console colors.

+### 🔹 Arrays

+Arrays are used to convert numeric values into readable names.

+For example, the program maps winner values to:

+    Player
+    Computer
+    Draw

+and game choices to:

+    Stone
+    Paper
+    Scissor

-### Console Management
+### 🔹 Console Interaction

-The project also uses console commands to:
+The project uses standard C++ console input/output:

-- Clear the screen
-- Change the console color depending on the round result
+    cin
+    cout

 ---

 ## 📁 Project Structure

-The repository contains the following main files:
+The repository is intentionally simple because this is a console-based C++ project.

     Paper-Ston-Scissor-Game-V1.0/
     │